Montcorbier/fshare/README.md

 Every registration requires a registration key provided by the owner of the website (in this case, us).
 The key corresponds to a certain class of restrictions that sets the bounds for your account.

-To get a registration key, send a request to fshare@udt.fr.
+To get a registration key, send a request to fshare@udtq.fr.
 The more we know you personally, the less restrictions you'll have.

 ### CLI